couchbaselabs/ToDoLite-Android/tutorial.md

 	if document.type == "list"
 	    emit(document.title, null)

-The solution is on the `workshop/create_views` branch.
+You'll see the complete solution in the equivalent files in the `finished` directory.

 ### STEP 4: Query Views